-Find alternate care for a few weeks.
-Your loved one with Alzheimer's may be able to stay for a week or two at a long-term care facility.
+Find other care for a few weeks.
+Your loved one may be able to stay for a week or two at a long-term care facility.
 That will give you a break.
-Caregivers have told Austrom that these breaks helped them relax and feel more able to provide their caregiving duties.
+Austrom says she’s heard caregivers say these breaks helped them relax and feel more able to handle their loved ones’ needs.

 Share some tasks with a home health aide.
-If you hire a home health aide part time, they can drop in and help with some of the caregiving tasks.
+If you hire someone part time, she can drop in and help with some of the caregiving tasks.

 Contact your local Agency on Aging.
-Doing this, says Linda Davis, PhD, RN, professor emerita at Duke University, can point you toward other resources that may be able to help.
+The agency can point you toward other resources that may be able to help.
 These resources include adult day cares and home health services.
 You can find your agency's contact number through the web sites of the National Association of Area Agencies on Aging or the U.S. Administration on Aging.

 You can also try an online support group.
 The Alzheimer's Association, for example, hosts an online community group.

 Protect Your Own Health